rojel83/Budget-Tracker/README.md

+# Budget Tracker online offline

-# Budget-TrackerUsing a previously created Budget Tracker application, a user is able to update information while online/offline.
+Budget-TrackerUsing a previously created Budget Tracker application, a user is able to update information while online/offline.
 Updated application has offline access and functionality.

 The user is able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, the total will be populated when brought back online.